haskell-mafia/master/README.md

 The `version` attribute is mandatory.
 It is to allow non-backwards compatible changes to the format without breaking older projects.

-The `runner` attribute is mandatory.
+The `runner` attribute is mandatory, either at the top-level or on each build level.
+The `runner` can still be overridden by a `build` even if specified at the top level.
 It is able to exploit the $OS and $ARCH variables for platform specific requests.
-It also is optional on the build level where it will overwrite the top level `runner`.

 The `sha1` is to specify the sha1 of the runner.
 It is optional but really should be set.
 If this is set, master will cache your runner, if it is not